kaosborn/KaosCombinatorics/README.md

 Ranking is where the elements of a combinatoric are supplied as an array of integers to a constructor.
 The Rank property will then contain its position in the ordered table.

-This library is multitargeted to:
+Versions of this library prior to v6 were a multitargeted NuGet package.

-* .NET Standard 1.0.
+The current version targets .NET Standard 1.0 only.
-* .NET Framework 4.0.
-* .NET Framework 3.5. (ends with v6.0 of this library)

 ### Library installation